dheerajsachdeva/Capstone3-Stock-APP/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse and all my coding partners.
+I would like to thank Microverse and  Nelson Sakwa for providing Designs

 <p align="right">(<a href="#readme-top">back to top</a>)</p>